 A Comparison of Active Cooling Techniques for Electronic Equipment

 Cooling your electronics is pretty important.
 I know this because part of my laptop’s motherboard melted once.
 I bought a new top of the line computer back in 2010 to try out a new graphics intensive video game.
-It came with an amazing graphics card, but an undersized thermal management system.
+It came with an amazing graphics card, but an undersized thermal management system to hang.
 I should have known there was a problem when the keyboard got too hot to touch when I started playing games.
 Soon afterward, my computer was on the fritz.
 I took it into a repair shop, where they told me that some of the insides had melted.
 Luckily it was still under warranty, so the manufacturer had to foot the bill.
 Maybe if it had been designed with a more powerful cooling system the whole debacle could have been avoided.
 If you don’t want to design something that melts, it might help you to review a few of the different cooling techniques that can keep your circuits chilled.
-These include such things as fans, ionic wind generators, and piezoelectric bellows.
+Heat build up is hard to combat, but thermal conductivity (heat transfer) can adjust the temperature of your electronics to hopefully save you from a melted motherboard!
+These include such things as a heat sink, fans, ionic wind generators, and piezoelectric bellows.
 Each thermal management process comes with its own pros and cons that can help you decide which is best for your application.

 Not only do you want to keep your boards from catching fire, you want to do it in an optimal way.
 If you’re working in embedded systems or other applications with a low power budget, then you’ll need the most efficient kind of cooling system.
 You also don’t want your cooling process to take up too much space or need lots of maintenance.
 That’s why I’ll discuss the power usage, size, and maintenance of each system as I go through them.